How to Train Your Cat to Do Tricks

 How to Teach "Lay Down"

-You will mainly teach a "lay down" as you teach a "sit".
+You will teach "lay down" similarly to how you taught "sit."
 It helps to teach "sit" before so you can make your cat sit, and then try to make him go into a laying position.

 Laying down is a bit more tricky.
-If you only wait for him to lay down like you did with "sit", it could take forever.
+If you only wait for him to lay down as you did with "sit," it could take forever.
 He will need a little guidance.
 What you can do is make your cat sit and then try to lure your cat lower and lower, putting the treat on the ground (always holding it with your fingers though).
-Only let him get the treat when you are satisfied with his level of "down".
+Only let him get the treat when you are satisfied with his level of "down."

-You don't want to lose his motivation, so you might want to go by steps.
+You don't him to lose motivation, so you might want to go by steps.
 At first, treat him as he goes lower, but not totally on the ground as it is easier.
 Then treat him lower, and lower, and lower.
 Do it by steps, and if he fails, it might be too hard for him so go back to an easier step and reward him a bit higher.
 When you reach the ground, try to lure him a little more in your direction so he lays down.
-That is, if you want your cat to lay on his belly and four legs.
-My cat does lay down on her side though, so when I ask her to lay down, she does on her side.
+That is, if you want your cat to lay on his belly.
+My cat does lay down on her side, though.
+So when I ask her to lay down, she does so on her side.

 You could also wait for your cat to lay down on his own and reward then.
 It worked for me, but my cat likes to lay down a lot when she's bored so it makes it easier!
 It depends on your cat.

 Cats like to use their paw to reach for food or move objects, so we can use this to teach a "high five."

 You can try to lure a little bit with a treat in your hand and approaching the paw of your cat, on a low level at first.
 If your cat reaches your hand with his paw, praise him and give him the treat!
 Repeat and treat each time your cat touches your hand with his paw, no matter where on the hand at first.

 When he's good at it, try without a treat and your hand wide open.
 When he touches your hand without the lure, praise, and reward.